 Have fun

-You may feel guilty the first time you laugh after your baby dies.
-But it is okay to enjoy little things in life, like a good laugh.
+You may feel guilty the first time you laugh after your baby dies, but it is okay to enjoy little things in life, like a good laugh.